-The respective Councils (Doncaster and Sheffield) are responsible for building the new schools and upon completion these will be handed over to Nexus MAT.
+Sheffield Council are responsible for building the new school and upon completion this will be handed over to Nexus MAT.

-The Trust has established a Free Schools Project Board which oversees the work of the Project Manager and ensures that the schools are on track to open successfully by the planned dates.
-This project board is chaired by a Nexus MAT Director with officers attending from the local authorities involved, the Department for Education, the Education & Skills Funding Agency and Nexus MAT, as well as other identified stakeholders.
+The Trust has established a Free Schools Project Board which oversees the work of the Project Manager and ensures that the school is on track to open successfully by the planned date.
+This project board is chaired by a Nexus MAT Director with officers attending from the local authority involved, the Department for Education, the Education & Skills Funding Agency and Nexus MAT, as well as other identified stakeholders.